 The Accelerated BS/BA in Mathematics to MS in Mathematical Sciences Program is for mathematics majors interested in pursuing a MS in Mathematics after graduation.
 It is intended to serve as a fast path for completing a master’s degree following completion of an undergraduate degree, condensing what would normally be about six years of study into about five years.
 By accelerating the completion of two degrees, students will jump start their careers as professionals and potentially for doctoral study.
 The Accelerated Program makes graduate education more accessible and affordable to students interested in pursuing advanced studies, as well as makes them more employable with an advanced degree.

 The BS/BA in Mathematics is 120 credits.
-The MS in Mathematics is 33 credits with a research project, or 36 credits without a research project.
+The MS in Mathematics is 36 credits.
 In this program, students are allowed to double count 12 credits of graduate courses.
 These 12 credits satisfy upper level credits for the undergraduate degree, as well as satisfy course requirements in the MS graduate degree.

 Students are strongly encouraged to apply to the Accelerated BS/BA to MS program before the end of their junior year to help ensure that they have the full subsequent year to begin taking appropriate courses for graduate credit, lessening the course load they will need to carry in their fifth year.

 - Undergraduate students may apply and be accepted any time after completing 75 hours or more of undergraduate coursework.
 However, at least 90 hours of undergraduate coursework must have been completed by the time the first graduate MS Mathematics course is taken.